Eurofighter Typhoon procurement: Peru

+Peru expressed interest in acquiring used Eurofighters from Spain in 2013.
+Because of budget limitations, no purchase was made.

+In the 2020s, a new tender process was launched for 24 jet fighters, and the Peruvian Air Force pre-selected the F-16V Block 70, the Gripen E/F and the Rafale F4.

 Poland

 Poland is planning to purchase 64 multirole combat aircraft from 2021 as part of the country's modernisation plans.
 The new fighters will replace the Polish Air Force's ageing fleet of Sukhoi Su-22M4 'Fitter-K' ground attack aircraft and Mikoyan MiG-29 'Fulcrum-A' fighter aircraft.

 According to the announcement made by the Armament Inspectorate on 23 November 2017, Poland has initiated the procedure to acquire new fighter aircraft for the Polish Air Force.
 On 22 December 2017, five entities have expressed their intention to participate in the potential procurement of new fighter aircraft, referred to as “Harpia” (Harpy eagle).
 Companies that expressed their interest in the Multi-Role Combat Aircraft portion of the initiative include: Saab AB with Gripen NG, Lockheed Martin with F-35, Boeing Company with F/A-18, Leonardo S.p.A. with Eurofighter Typhoon and Fights-On Logistics with second hand F-16s.

 On 31 January 2020, Poland signed a $4.6 billion deal for 32 F-35 fighters.